thibaudcolas/thib.me/src/_posts/2018-06-01-getting-started-with-draftail-extensions.md

 With the presentations out of the way, we can now talk about the areas where Draftail extensions can help.

+There are three categories of extensions I can think of:

+1. Custom links – things that enhance textual content with added data.
+2. Tokens, IMEs, autocompletes – help entering content, with or without extra data.
+3. Editor metrics, highlighting, helpers – help without necessarily altering content.

 ### Custom links

 Any kind of custom "link" feature is a good fit for a Draftail extension.
 This can be: